sylvestertarnowski/hotree-task/README.md

 ## Important note:

-Data is displayed in `console.log` as plain JavaScript object, which causes for example Chrome to display keys in alphabetic order (as opposed to README order of properties).
+Data is displayed in `console.log` in JSON format!
-Using JSON.stringify() will preserve the order, but it becomes JSON (which wasn't mentioned as desired output).

 ## Technologies